Slider0007/AI-on-the-edge-device/docs/API/MQTT/device-status.md

 The following device status topics gets published during the `Publish To MQTT` state **every cycle**.

 !!! __Note__:
-    These topics are not retained because they get updated on a regulary basis.
+    These topics are not retained because they get updated on a regularly basis.

 - Format: `[MainTopic]/device/status/[Topic]`
 - Example: `watermeter/device/status/connection`